parse-community/node-apn/doc/provider.markdown

 ## Class: apn.Provider

 `apn.Provider` provides a number of methods for sending notifications, broadcasting notifications, and managing channels.
-Calling any of the methods will return a `Promise` for each notification and is discussed more in [Results from APN Provider Methods](#results-from-apnprovider-methods).
+Calling any of the methods will return a `Promise` for each notification, which is discussed more in [Results from APN Provider Methods](#results-from-apnprovider-methods).

 ### connection.send(notification, recipients)

 This is the main interface for sending notifications.
-Create a `Notification` object and pass it in, along with a single recipient or an array of them and node-apn will take care of the rest, delivering a copy of the notification to each recipient.
+Create a `Notification` object and pass it in, along with a single recipient or an array of them, and node-apn will take care of the rest, delivering a copy of the notification to each recipient.

 > A "recipient" is a `String` containing the hex-encoded device token.

 Calling `send` will return a `Promise`.
 The Promise will resolve after each notification (per token) has reached a final state.

 ### connection.manageChannels(notification, bundleId, action)
 This is the interface for managing broadcast channels.
-Create a single `Notification` object or an aray of them and pass the notification(s) in, along with a bundleId, and an action (`create`, `read`, `readAll`, `delete`) and node-apn will take care of the rest, asking the APNs to perform the action using the criteria specified in each notification.
+Create a single `Notification` object or an array of them and pass the notification(s) in, along with a bundleId, and an action (`create`, `read`, `readAll`, `delete`) and node-apn will take care of the rest, asking the APNs to perform the action using the criteria specified in each notification.

-> A "bundleId" is a `String` containing bundle identifier for the application.
+> A "bundleId" is a `String` containing the bundle identifier for the application.

 > An "action" is a `String` containing: `create`, `read`, `readAll`, or `delete` and represents what action to perform with a channel (See more in [Apple Documentation](https://developer.apple.com/documentation/usernotifications/sending-channel-management-requests-to-apns)).